 Sizing Is Off

-The Protec Athletics Gel Force Ankle sleeve offers a unique level of support by way of a thick gel insert, which takes the dynamic impact of moving away from the ankle.
+The Protec Athletics Gel Force ankle sleeve offers a unique level of support by way of a thick gel insert, which takes the dynamic impact of moving away from the ankle.
 This provides a superior level of support to anything in the ACE range.
-This ACE ankle brace is made from a four-way stretch material which provides a very secure, custom fit.Read more
+This ACE ankle brace is made from a four-way stretch material that provides a very secure, custom fit.Read more

 7. FUTURO Performance